Asset Protection in Texas

 Texas ranks among the most debtor-friendly states in the country.
 The Texas Constitution and Property Code protect the full value of a primary residence, prohibit wage garnishment for most debts, and exempt retirement accounts, life insurance, and annuities from creditor claims.
 For someone whose wealth is concentrated in a paid-off home and a 401(k), Texas law provides strong protection without any additional planning.

-The protection has limits.
-Texas does not recognize tenancy by the entirety, does not allow domestic asset protection trusts, and treats the state as a community property jurisdiction where a creditor of one spouse can reach marital assets.
-Cash in bank accounts, brokerage holdings, and investment real estate equity sit outside every major Texas exemption.
+Those protections stop at the bank account.
+Texas does not recognize tenancy by the entirety, does not allow domestic asset protection trusts, and is a community property state where a creditor of one spouse can reach marital assets.
+Cash, brokerage holdings, and investment real estate equity sit outside every major Texas exemption.
 A judgment creditor can reach all of it through standard post-judgment enforcement.

 Speak With an Asset Protection Attorney